cspwcspw/DIY_Constant_Load_Controller/README.md

 PWM value.
 And I still had to solve the problem of level shifing and remapping the 0V-5V into 2V-8V.

-To shift and stretch the voltage range I used an OpAmp.
+To shift and stretch the voltage range I used an opAmp.
 And I wanted a two-pole smoothing filter.
 What seems to work really nicely is that I put a smaller resistor and capacitor ahead of the opAmp (so I have a DC voltage as input to the amplification stage, but still with